 - Showcase impact.
 Make your ads engaging and insightful by showing your organization’s impact.
 This will keep donors, volunteers, and supporters invested in your mission and encourage them to heed your calls to action.

 - Include calls to action.
 Call-to-action (CTA) buttons prompt readers to show their support and take initiative to further your mission.
-Keep phrases short and compelling, as in the following example: “Do you want to help children in need?
-Donate now.”
+Keep phrases short and compelling.

 - Add compelling visuals.
 Images, graphics, and videos can spark an emotional reaction in readers and help them to understand complex topics.
 Ensure that colors and fonts are consistently formatted and visuals are high quality.

 - Make the most of the ad space and characters allotted.
-Maximize your ad space by using the full allotment of headlines and descriptions.
-This will make your ads appear larger, increasing the click-through rate and number of visitors arriving on your website.
+Use the full allotment of headlines and descriptions to make your ads appear larger, increasing the click-through rate and number of visitors arriving on your website.

 These quick, simple tricks will help your campaigns reach the right audiences and drive meaningful action.
 Now you’re ready to launch campaigns!